MounaBelaid/website-academia/content/home/experiences.md

    **Project : Construction of Internal Rating Models**

-   **Technologies : SAS, Oracle SQL**

    **Tasks**

-  * Changed the execution of a set of scripts produced under SAS software to Oracle SQL
+  * Changed the execution of a set of scripts produced under a defined technology to Oracle SQL

   **Project : Creation of Dashboards for monitoring Corporate Credit Risk**